khughitt/anki-chinese/README.md

 I probably won't have time to work on this much, but feel free to submit pull requests with bug fixes or improvements.

-As mentioned above, steps were taken to begin to support simplified chinese as well, but I have not thoroughly tested that functionality and it likely needs a little more work to get working.
+As mentioned above, steps were taken to begin to support simplified Chinese as well, but I have not thoroughly tested that functionality and it likely needs a little more effort to get it working properly.